 To avoid the onset of swelling and to prevent the worsening of pre-existing lymphedema, it is recommended to wear a compression garment during air travel.
-In some cases it may even be necessary to apply additional bandage(s) on top of a copression garment.
+In some cases it may even be necessary to apply additional bandage(s) on top of a compression garment.
 Compression increases tissue pressure and considerably aids in the prevention of fluid accumulation in the tissues.

 While traveling with lymphedema does have some drawbacks and requires more planning, it should not stop you from taking a long awaited trip.